jay5oh33rn/FHIR-Works-2024/README2.md

    chat_stream_example("PROJECT_ID", "us-central1")
    ```
 - Execute `chatbot.py` to start interacting with the AI-driven chatbot: `python chatbot.py`

+### 4. Deploy Java Authentication Code
+To deploy the Java authentication code (`Login.java`) that interacts with the chatbot and FHIR server:
+1. Place `Login.java` in your project directory.
+2. Compile the Java code: `javac Login.java`
+3. Run the compiled Java application, replacing `myUsername` and `myPassword` with actual credentials: `java Login myUsername myPassword`

 ### 5. Deploy React User Interface
 1. Navigate to the React project directory.